solegarciacoach/project-2-rock-paper-scissors/README.md

 The **ROCK·PAPER·SCISSORS** website is a modern, interactive take on the classic hand game.

 Users of this website will be able to challenge the computer in a battle of wits and reflexes.
-Users will be able to choose their weapon (rock, paper, or scissors) ans see if they can outsmart the AI opponent.
+Users will be able to choose their weapon (rock, paper, or scissors) ans see if they can outsmart the computer opponent.

 The website offers a fun and relaxing way to take a break while potentially imrpoving users decision-making skills.